Serving SAP Fiori UIs

 Recursive Associations

 Hierarchies are most commonly parent-child structures created via recursive associations.
-For example, in a the capire/bookshop sample, we have the Genres entity with a recursive association parent to itself:
+For example, in the capire/bookshop sample, we have the Genres entity with a recursive association parent to itself:

 entity Genres : cuid { //...